Cloud Server: Troubleshooting

 The netcat program is a part of every Ubuntu installation, but can be installed using the following commands when necessary.

 [root@localhost ~]# apt-get update

 To install netcat on a server with the distribution CentOS, enter the following command:

 To perform a port scan with netcat, enter the following command:

 [root@localhost ~]# nc -v 192.168.1.1 22

-If the required ports are still blocked after the firewall policies have been checked and adjusted, you will need to check the firewall settings in your operating system.
+If the required ports are blocked even after checking and, if necessary, adjusting the firewall policies, a check of the firewall settings in your operating system is required.

 Check the Configuration of the Server

-If you cannot connect to the server, log on to the server using the KVM console.
-Then check the firewall configuration and network settings of the server.
+If you cannot connect to the server, log in to the server using the KVM console.
+Then check the network settings of the server.

-For the most important commands you need to check the network configuration and firewall configuration, see the following article:
+The most important commands you need to check the network configuration can be found in the following article: